What is Actual Loss in Insurance

 Example of Actual Loss in a Claim

-Actual loss costs on expenses incurred during a claim is the amount that your expense has increased from what would be the norm.
+Actual loss on expenses incurred due to your claim is the amount that your expense has increased from what would be the norm.

 For example, if you now have to drive 20 extra miles to work every day while you live at a different address while waiting for your home to be rebuilt, then the actual loss is the amount of gas you are spending now, less the amount of gas you used to pay before the claim.
 Not the total amount you are spending while driving the 20 miles to work.
 The actual loss is the difference or increase in costs due to the claim.